Arya1531/international_kidney_exchange_program/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS *    FOR A PARTICULAR PURPOSE.
 See the GNU  General Public License for more details.

 We run our simulations both without and with (“+𝑐”) using the credit system.
-This leads to the five scenarios for each of the five selected solution concepts, the Shapley value, nucleolus, Banzhaf value, tau value, benefit value and contribution value.
+This leads to the five scenarios for each of the six selected solution concepts, the Shapley value, nucleolus, Banzhaf value, tau value, benefit value and contribution value.

 Please find the data, seeds and sources in the diretory of "international_kideney_exchange_program/data", "international_kideney_exchange_program/seeds"  and "international_kideney_exchange_program/sources" specifically.